Estimating Construction Costs

 Work Experiences from a Carpentry Contractor

-Estimating construction costs can be broken down into two primary parts, materials and labor.
-On small carpentry projects, you can estimate the cost of materials easily enough, but estimating the amount of time it will take to perform a certain task can be difficult, especially if you have never performed the task before.
+Estimating construction costs is the sum of two elements: materials and labor.
+On small carpentry projects, you can estimate the cost of materials without too much effort, whereas calculating the time required to perform a particular task can be difficult if you have never performed the work before.
 I was about to learn a hard lesson.

 Estimating Construction Costs

-I woke up Monday morning to the sound of my cat sharpening her claws on the bare rubber mattress of my new waterbed.
-I eased out of the sheets and delicately detached Loretta's claws, before she could do any damage, and carried her into the kitchen for a can of stinky cat food.
+I woke up Monday morning to the sound of my cat sharpening her claws on the bare mattress of my new waterbed.
+I eased out from between the sheets and delicately detached Loretta's claws - before she poked a hole in the thin rubber mattress - and carried her into the kitchen for a can of stinky cat food.
 I also shared my house with Weiser, my 75-pound yellow Labrador that liked retrieving a Frisbee more than eating.
 I tossed him a few, then filled his bowls with food and water for the day.

 It was a cloudy, cool early September morning in Austin, Texas - a welcomed change from the past few months of relentless summer heat.
-I made scrambled eggs and toast for breakfast and began thinking about meeting Jay regarding estimating the construction costs of a stair job he had told me about during a going-away dinner for Steve last Thursday at Chuy's Mexican food restaurant.
-Jay was a framing subcontractor on my last job, but somehow landed a new position as foreman on a medium-sized condominium project.
+I made scrambled eggs and toast for breakfast.
+While eating, I began to think about my plan to meet Jay regarding estimating the construction costs of a stair job he had told me about during a going-away dinner for Steve last Thursday at Chuy's Mexican food restaurant.
+Jay was a framing subcontractor on the previous job and, somehow, landed a new position as foreman on a medium-sized condominium project.
 He probably got Steve's old job.

-I had built many stairs and landings, working for Steve as a self-employed carpenter, but they were all the same dimensions and style and, for that reason, were easy to estimate, easy to build, and easy to mass-produce.
-Jay's stairs would certainly be different.
+I had built many stairs and landings, working for Steve as a self-employed carpenter, but they all had similar dimensions and styles and were easy to estimate and mass-produce.
+Jay's stairs would no doubt be different.

-Before meeting Jay, I grabbed a screwdriver and a ratchet wrench from my toolbox to make adjustments to the points and carburetor on my Volkswagen van's temperamental engine, which would soon require a complete rebuild.
+Before meeting Jay, I grabbed a screwdriver and a ratchet wrench from my toolbox to adjust the points and carburetor on my Volkswagen van's temperamental engine, which would soon require a complete rebuild.

 Jay's Stairs - Estimating Construction Costs

-I took a quick shower and drove to the job site around 8am.
+I took a shower and drove to the job site around 8 am.
 I was pleased to see my good friend Jack on the SkyTrak delivering materials to subcontractors, as he had done on our last job.
-Jay saw me park my van and began walking towards me.
-He was wearing a button-down long-sleeved white Polo shirt, starched and pressed Wrangler jeans, and brand new work boots - quite a shift from the faded blue-jean cutoffs and beat-up white leather tennis shoes he wore as a carpenter a couple of weeks prior.
+Jay saw me park my van and began walking toward me.
+He was wearing a white button-down long-sleeve Polo shirt, starched and pressed Wrangler jeans, and brand new work boots - quite a shift from the faded blue-jean cutoffs and beat-up white leather tennis shoes he wore as a carpenter a couple of weeks prior.

 "Hey Matt, it's good to see you," he hollered.